ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 # References

+The following references were utilized in the development of this repository:

 1. The dataset has been prepared based on this paper:
   Sedai, S., Antony, B., Rai, R., Jones, K., Ishikawa, H., Schuman, J., Wollstein, G., & Garnavi, R. (2019). *Uncertainty guided semi-supervised segmentation of retinal layers in OCT images*.
 In International Conference on Medical Image Computing and Computer-Assisted Intervention (pp. 282–290).
 Springer, Cham. [https://doi.org/10.1007/978-3-030-32239-7_32](https://doi.org/10.1007/978-3-030-32239-7_32)